Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ![User management](../../Assets/Screenshots/Settings/UsersGroups/UserManagement/UserManagement.png "[User management]")

 1. Select the user whose data you want to edit.
-  The *Settings (Einstellungen)* view is opened.
-The *Profile* tab is preselected.
+  The *Edit user "user name"* view is opened.
+By default, the *Profile* tab is preselected.

    ![User management](../../Assets/Screenshots/Core1Platform/AdministratingCore1/UserEdit.png "[User management]")

 2. If desired.
-Click the *Select active option* drop-down list to select whether the user is to be able to log in or not.
+Click the *Select active option* drop-down list to select whether the user is able to log in or not.
 The following options are available:
     - **Active, can log in**
     - **Inactive, user is locked**

 3. If desired, click the *Password type* drop-down list to select how the password is to be created and submitted to the user.
+This password is valid for the main account and is sandboxes.
 The following options are available:
     - **Generate password and send via email**
       A password is generated automatically, and it is sent by Actindo to the email address specified below.
     - **Enter password and send by email**
       You define an individual password, and it is sent by Actindo to the email address specified below.
     - **Specify and save password**
       You define an individual password and save it.
 It is not sent via email.
-    -**Do not send password**
+    - **Do not send password**
-      Use this option if you want to change the user's data but you do not want to change the password resp. the password to be sent.
+      Use this option if you want to change the user's data, but you do not want to change the password resp. the password to be sent.

 4. If desired, disable the *Universal Second Factor (U2F)* toggle.
   If the *Universal Second Factor (U2F)* is disabled, the user will no longer need to use the *Yubikey* to log in.